 - Daddy's Girl Cera calls her father "Daddy" but her mother "Mom", showing that she's closer to her dad.

-- Littlefoot referred to his mother as "Mother".
+- Littlefoot refers to his mother as "Mother".

 - At no point does Kylo Ren in The Force Awakens refer to Han Solo as his "father", showing just how much Ren wants to cut himself off from who he once was.